intel/kubevirt-gfx-sriov/docs/architecture-design.md

 | SR-IOV | Single Root I/O Virtualization |
 |        |                                |

-# KubeVirt Graphics SR-IOV Architecture
+# KubeVirt Graphics SR-IOV Architecture Overview

 KubeVirt Graphics SR-IOV (Kubevirt-Gfx-SRIOV) leverage Kubernetes orchestrator and KubeVirt to deploy and manage VM resources.
-Ready to use images are encapsulated by container in dedicated repository, will be deployed by KubeVirt with a simple command line.
+Ready to use images are encapsulated by container in dedicated repository, which can be deployed by KubeVirt with a simple command line.

 ## Architecture design

 The purpose of this software package is to enable Graphics SR-IOV for cloud native application.
 The software package consists of YAML files and bash script files.
-The YAML files that are needed to configure the virtual environment running on Kubernetes cluster.
+The YAML files are required to configure the virtual environment running on Kubernetes cluster.
 The bash script files provided are for graphic SR-IOV enablement and Kubernetes cluster setup.